 Even though Google Analytics is free and integrates well with WordPress, there is no official plugin from Google for displaying the Google Analytics data on your WordPress site.

-So, every time you need to check your Google Analytics data, you need to open Google Analytics website on your web browser.
-This is a time consuming process.
+So, every time you need to check your Google Analytics data, you need to open the Google Analytics website on your web browser.
+This is a time-consuming process.
 Imagine how easy it would be if you can just log in to your WordPress site and manage everything from there – site administration, moderation, and viewing your Google Analytics data!